mayuravartak/Task_05_Descriptive_Stats/README.md

 All prompts are included in the `prompts.txt`.

-The Python script `stats_verification.py` calculates key metrics (total games, goals, assists, averages, leaders, etc.) from a CSV file version of the dataset.
+The Python script `stats_verification.py` calculates key metrics (total games, goals, assists, averages, leaders, etc.) from a CSV file version of the dataset and the output is saved as `validation_summary.csv`

 It’s used to **cross-check** whether the LLM’s answers match the actual computed results.